Procedure Guide ·Vet Visit ·2026

 Waiting Period Details

-Wellness add-ons typically have no waiting period or a short one (0-14 days).
-If an illness is discovered during a wellness visit, the standard illness waiting period of 14 days applies to any resulting treatment.
-Regular wellness visits create a documented health history that strengthens future insurance claims.
+Wellness add-ons have no waiting period or a short one (0-14 days).
+Documented health history strengthens future claims.

 Red flag · Deductible